Pol-1992/FISHES/README.md

 This project analyzes the spatial and temporal distribution of marine species sightings in Thailand, Indonesia, and the Philippines between 2015 and 2025.
 A unified, geolocated database—built from the public iNaturalist API—supports interactive visualizations that:

-* profile biodiversity hotspots
+* Profile biodiversity hotspots
-* reveal seasonal and long-term trends
+* Reveal seasonal and long-term trends
-* inform conservation, responsible dive tourism, and monitoring of vulnerable species
+* Inform conservation, responsible dive tourism, and monitoring of vulnerable species

 ## 2. Project Plan